This article is also available in Spanish:.

 It might be fun to share news about the children, but keep it short to get the most out of your time with the doctor.

-Take notes on what the doctor tells you and ask questions if you don't understand a medical term, the reason for the doctor's recommendations, or the instructions for taking medication.
+Take notes on what the doctor tells you and ask questions if you do not understand a medical term, the reason for the doctor's recommendations, or the instructions for taking medication.

 Find out what effect it will have on your daily activities, and what you can do to prevent further disability.

 Ask your doctor for handouts or brochures that you and your family members can review at home.
-Your doctor may refer you to an Internet web site for more information.
+Your doctor may refer you to a website for more information.

-If you can't remember something, or if you don't understand your notes, call the office and speak to a member of your health care team.
+If you cannot remember something, or if you do not understand your notes, call the office and speak to a member of your healthcare team.

 Take the full course of medication and make sure you follow the prescribed diet or exercise routine.
-Remember, you're a part of your health care team too.
+Remember, you are a part of your healthcare team, too.

 Follow up with your doctor on test results, adverse reactions to medication, or any complications or worsening of your condition.